Hamline University 1536 Hewitt AvenueSaint Paul, MN 55104

 Created and launched in January 2005 by Student Affairs staff members, Javier Gutierrez and Carlos D. Sneed, to date over 500 members of the university committee have participated in the training and educational activities of the Safe Zone Network.
 Of these, 275 members are current members of the community, including staff, students, faculty and administrators.

-Below are links to recent reports conducted by the Hedgeman Center in 2011-2012 rating the how LGBTQ friendly Hamline's campus is based on an index created by the national organization Campus Pride.
+Below is a link to the national LGBTQ Campus Climate Index report rating how LGBTQ friendly Hamline's campus is based on an index created by the national organization Campus Pride.
+The Campus Climate Index for Hamline was originally completed by the Hedgeman Center in 2011 and has recently been updated in 2013.
 View the documents below for more information.
 Also, click here to see the website where Hamline's results are posted.

 NOTE: The Hedgeman Center's Coalition for LGBTQ Issues recognizes that any national assessment tool may have limitations in applicability to a particular campus.
 The Campus Climate Index is NOT a replacement or substitute for campus climate research which examines more holistically campus attitudes/perceptions of LGBTQ and Ally campus life.
 We also recognize that this rating is not a reflection of any one person’s experience or the experiences of an entire community of individuals here at Hamline.
 This tool will be used as a benchmark and a way of gauging Hamline in regards to other comparable institutions in the areas this tool assesses.